iden3/circom/mkdocs/docs/circom-language/data-types.md

 }
 ```

-A useful example of anonymous components within inline arrays is to add tags to each signal in the output array.
+Let us see another example of inline arrays, with anonymous components as elements.

 ```
 template checkBinary(){